I was born in Miami, Florida, where I grew up. I had a happy childhood and I don’t think I’m blocking anything out.

 I went to grad school at GW in public policy because I wanted to change the world.
 I thought that if I knew better how the world worked, I’d be better equipped to change it.
 This was an important juncture because while I still want to change the world, I realized in grad school that I’d rather write stories.
 I took a class taught by Jill Kasle, where every week we had to write a paper and recite a two-minute essay.
 If we stuttered or lifted an arm, Jill Kasle would yell, “No ums, hands at your sides…” For the first few weeks of school, Jill Kasle passed me in the halls and said, “Go to law school, Andrea.”
 I think she saw a little bit of herself in me and she was a lawyer.
 I was flattered, but thought: “I can’t be made to read about torts.”
 After I turned in an assignment, which was a story mimicking the style of Sylvia Plath, Jill Kasle passed me in the hall and said, “Be a novelist, Andrea.”I was flattered again.
 I graduated and spent the next nine months alone in my room writing a novel.

 After grad school and before I decided to really take writing seriously, I got fired from PIRG.
 The truth is, I sucked at that job.
-Sucked at all the jobs that let me go.
+Sucked at all the jobs that fired my ass.
 I’ve been fired five times.
 The only job I didn’t get fired from was a family owned business.
 My family.
 So I decided to create my own organization.
 I moved to LA and started Bike Out to help gay and lesbian youth realize their full potential.

 I love biking.
 Biking is actually part of my writing process.
 Joyce Maynard, one of my favorite writers and teachers, says that it helps to do something physical, like sewing or cooking or chopping wood, to get your mind to work while you’re not paying attention.
 I bike over the bridge on Key Biscayne almost every day.
 Some one might say I’m having fun, but I’m actually working.

 Now, I’m writing full time and being a mom.
-I finished with my second book, currently titled, No One Knows I’m Famous.
+I finished with my second book, currently titled, Attention Whore.
 It’s about a woman who needs a lot of attention.
-It’s true stories about me.
-My agent has it right now.
-I’m hoping she sells it to a giant publishing house that falls in love with it and sends me all over the world to read it in front of live audiences.
+Right now I’m trying to sell it to a publishing house so I can travel all over the world to read it in front of live audiences.
 I know book tours are not rock star tours, but still, I wanna go.

-After being away from Miami for half my life, I moved back.
-Now I live with my partner Victoria and our daughter, Tashi, son, Sebastian, and dog, Beast, in Miami, Florida.
+I live with my wife, Victoria, and our daughter, Tashi, son, Sebastian, and dog, Beast, in Miami, Florida.
 I’ve come home.